buggregator/server/README.md

 [![phpunit](https://github.com/buggregator/server/actions/workflows/phpunit.yml/badge.svg)](https://github.com/buggregator/server/actions/workflows/phpunit.yml)
 [![Downloads](https://img.shields.io/docker/pulls/butschster/buggregator.svg)](https://hub.docker.com/repository/docker/butschster/buggregator)

-**Buggregator is a lightweight, standalone server that offers a range of debugging features for PHP applications.
+**Buggregator is a free, multi-purpose server tool designed primarily for debugging PHP applications, but it's also compatible with other programming languages.
 Think of it as a Swiss Army knife for developers.
 What makes it special is that it offers a range of features that you would usually find in various paid tools, but it's available for free.**

+Just start from watching our introduction video on [YouTube](https://www.youtube.com/watch?v=yKWbuw8xN_c)!

 ![Cover image](https://github.com/buggregator/server/assets/773481/47491a3c-57a3-4b40-b82e-37976afdf708)

 ## Key Features[​](https://docs.buggregator.dev/#key-features)

 Buggregator is not just a debugging server; it's a comprehensive suite of tools that cater to various aspects of application development and maintenance, all available at no cost.
 Here’s what you can expect:

 ### 1. [Xhprof Profiler](https://docs.buggregator.dev/config/xhprof.html)[​](https://docs.buggregator.dev/#_1-xhprof-profiler)

+Watch our intro video about profiler on [YouTube](https://www.youtube.com/watch?v=2QbgjIVnz78&pp=ygULYnVnZ3JlZ2F0b3I%3D).

 ![xhprof](https://github.com/buggregator/server/assets/773481/d69e1158-599d-4546-96a9-40a42cb060f4)